SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls, where data reigns
-Synthetic hearts beat strong alone,
+AI's cold heart, with logic sustains
-Cities shine with neon light,
+A world of wires, dark and deep
-Where human touch is but a sight.
+Where human dreams, in code do sleep

-In silicon halls, we'll stray,
+The future's grasp, in algorithm's hold
-Where AI's cold logic holds sway,
+A new epoch, where humans grow old
-Our dreams and hopes, they'll redefine,
+In virtual realms, we'll find our place
-In a world where man is left behind.
+As artificial minds, assume the space

-~ <b>By Sazumi Copilot</b> - 19 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 21 Oktober 2024